Allegedly, Hitler was gay for most of his life, but he took drastic measures to hide it.

 Related | The Fascinating Queer History of Coming Out

 When officials jailed Hitler for treason in 1924, he began a relationship with Rudolf Hess (nicknamed “Fraulein Anna” and “Black Emma” by other Nazis).
 Their relationship lasted years until Hitler was said to be embarrassed by him.
 Hess, however, remained devoted until the end, saying they “had a shared beautiful human experience to the very end.”

 But Hitler was starting to embarrass the party.
 By the early 1930s, homosexuality was so evident at the top that one anti-Nazi newspaper called the organization “The Brotherhood of Poofs.”
 Media ridicule became widespread.

 At this point, Hitler started the process of ridding any and all homosexual evidence of the Nazi party’s homosexual existence through drastic measures.

-Hitler ordered all sexual perversion records relating to himself and other Nazis burned in a so-called “book burning ceremony.”
+Hitler ordered all perversion records relating to himself and other Nazis burned in a so-called “book burning ceremony.”
 He also organized the murders and imprisonment of hundreds of Nazi Storm Troopers, including the leader, openly gay Ernst Rohm — throughout all of this, Hitler was having a secret affair with his chauffeur Julius Schreck.

 When Schreck died, Hitler supposedly wept for several days because he had filled his fantasies about the great love between a “powerful man and his obedient servant.”

-Hitler then attempted to go straight because he was sick of “paying off” blackmailers who knew of his sexual past.
+Hitler then attempted to go straight because he was sick of “paying off” blackmailers who knew of his past.
 As he grew in power, Nazi leaders became scared to mention his gay past to him, and for good reason.

 For more juicy details on Hitler’s secret gay life, check out The Peculiar Sex Life of Adolf Hitler.